btroop/btroop/docs/README.md

 >
 >---
 >**Highlights from client projects**
->- Developed change recommendations for aligning client’s marketing strategy and messaging with customer needs by designing, executing and analyzing a comprehensive research study across targeted customer segments
+>- Developed change recommendations for aligning client’s marketing strategy and messaging with customer needs by designing, executing and analyzing a market research study for targeted customer segments
->- Created strategy for integrating market-disrupting innovations into client’s 5-year business plan by performing due diligence and analysis of industry-adapted scenario impacts on client’s value differentiation, competitive advantage and financial goals
+>- Created strategy for integrating market-disrupting innovations into client’s 5-year business plan by performing due diligence and analysis of industry-adapted scenario
+impacts on client’s value differentiation, competitive advantage and financial goals